torognes/swarm/README.md

 <a name="linearization"/>
 ### Linearization ###

+Please note that fasta files must be linearized in order to use the `swarm_breaker.py` script.

-Swarm accepts wrapped fasta files as well as linear fasta files.
+The main swarm executable accepts wrapped fasta files as well as linear fasta files.
 However, linear fasta files where amplicons are written on two lines (one line for the fasta header, one line for the sequence) are much easier to manipulate.
 For instance, many post-clustering queries